What’s Happening?

 Understanding the proposed school closures in DeKalb County

-DeKalb County Public Schools is advancing a plan, called the Student Assignment Project (SAP), that aims to close and consolidate more than 20 schools across the county, impacting thousands of students.
-This plan would significantly reshape the Lakeside school cluster, it currently proposes the closure of 3 Lakeside cluster elementary schools, including Henderson Mill Elementary School.
+DeKalb County Public Schools’ (DCPS) plan, called the Student Assignment Project (SAP), initially aimed to close and consolidate more than 20 schools across the county.
+The original plan proposed the closure of 3 Lakeside cluster elementary schools, including Henderson Mill Elementary School.

 What’s Proposed for the Lakeside Community?

-Parents and community members are raising serious concerns about how these decisions are being made.
+School closures were a large focus of the original SAP plan and remain on the table.
+The original goals of SAP remain the same.
+Parents and community members are raising serious concerns about how decisions about school closures and consolidation are being made.
 Some concerns include:

 There is no clear evidence that school closures save money nor that other alternatives have been legitimately explored to balance the school district’s budget